 I’m going to avoid filling your head full of the technical stuff such as weight, battery type, motor RPM etc and stick with the basics of what they’re like to use, are they safe and do they do what it says on the tin and as always at Mobility Shopper reviews we will tell you any good points as well as the bad points and leave you with contacts to find out more based on our findings.

-This part is rather ingenious, a docking station is fitted under the seat of your rigid framed wheelchair (not able to be fitted to folding wheelchairs) which allows the motorised front wheel and handlebars to connect to your wheelchair, the really clever part is when fully locked in place the two front wheels of your wheelchair are raised off the ground and your wheelchair is now a powered trike operated by a 9Ah Li-ion (sorry, a bit of technical stuff) battery that should take you about 10 miles and give you access to a rougher terrain than your standard wheelchair can’t normally manage such as woodlands, grassy areas such as boot sales and festivals and generally offer more freedom to do everyday things such as countryside walks with the dog and the rest of the family.
+This part is rather ingenious, the wheelchair electric bike attachment connects under the seat of your rigid framed wheelchair which allows the motorised front wheel and handlebars to connect to your wheelchair, the really clever part is when fully locked in place the two front wheels of your wheelchair are raised off the ground and your wheelchair is now a powered trike operated by a 48V battery that charges in around 5-hours and has a maximum range of 50 km on a single charge.
+This give you access to a much rougher terrain than your standard wheelchair can normally manage such as woodlands, grassy areas such as boot sales and festivals, country parks and generally offers much more freedom to do everyday things such as countryside walks with the dog and the rest of the family.

-Once fitted the powerful motor will accelerate your wheelchair relatively fast and while this is brilliant fun you do need to have a reasonable level of upperbody strength and movement.
-One thing to note is because the Viper is front wheel drive there are certain terrains that would cause the front wheel to lose traction ie: steep hills and gravel paths, the result being that the front wheel spins.
-As a tetraplegic I was unable to lean forward to put weight over the front wheel to try and give it some traction on upward hills.
-I tried fitting a larger tread front tyre and even deflating the tyre slightly but neither were very successful.
+Once fitted, the wheelchair power attachment with its built in powerful motor will accelerate your wheelchair relatively fast and while this is brilliant fun you do need to have a reasonable level of upper body strength and movement.
+One thing to note is because the attachment is front wheel drive there are certain terrains that could cause the front wheel to lose traction but don’t let this put you off, the fun you can have with your new powered trike overrides any adjustments you may need to make.

-My brother-in-law spotted the trike in my garage while down on holiday from sunny Scarborough, he rarely uses a wheelchair and manages to walk most places with the use of sticks but suddenly this “ I won’t be seen dead in a wheelchair” guy is begging me to let him try the Viper.
+My brother-in-law spotted the trike in my garage while down on holiday from sunny Scarborough, he rarely uses a wheelchair and manages to walk most places with the use of sticks but suddenly this “ I won’t be seen dead in a wheelchair” guy is begging me to let him try my wheelchair trike.

-Unlike me he has greater upper body strength, was able to attach and detached the motor section with ease and while he was able to overcome most of the front wheel grip issues by putting a great deal of his weight over the front wheel he did have the advantage of being able to propel himself up hills manually when it became too much of a problem.
+Unlike me he has greater upper body strength, was able to attach and detached the motor section with ease and while he was able to overcome most of the front wheel grip issues by putting a great deal of his weight over the front wheel he did have the advantage of being able to transport it with greater ease.

-In short he loved the freedom, speed and acceleration of the Viper so much that when he went home I sent him home with the Viper as a present.
+In short he loved the freedom, speed and acceleration of the trike so much that when he went home I sent him home with the attachment and a spare wheelchair as a present.